pakkinlau/pakkinlau/README.md

 Workflow optimization
 - [Gites](https://github.com/pakkinlau/gites): The objective of the Gites is to replicate the user experience of employing Google Drive or OneDrive functionalities within the context of Git commands.

-- [youtube-chatroom-response](https://github.com/pakkinlau/youtube-chatroom-response): An asynchronous youtube chatroom response python package, that allow users to customize the patterns matched in the chatroom, and then automatically response accordingly.

 Bots

 - [Keyword-listening-discord-bot](https://github.com/pakkinlau/Keyword-listening-discord-bot): This project represents my personal endeavor to create a Discord bot for my dedicated server.
 The bot is designed to monitor all messages within a specific Discord server, requiring the specification of a token and guild ID.
 Whenever it detects predefined commands or keywords in messages, it responds accordingly.
 In essence, my Discord bot serves as a helpful tool, providing instant access to information from a manual, aiding the coder members of the server with informative responses to their commands.

+- [youtube-chatroom-response](https://github.com/pakkinlau/youtube-chatroom-response): An asynchronous youtube chatroom response bot written by python, that allow users to customize the patterns matched in the chatroom, and then automatically response accordingly.

 Financial applications